ant31/achemy/README.md

 python -m achemy.cli generate-schemas your_app.models --output your_app/schemas.py
 ```

-This command will inspect `your_app/models.py`, find all `AlchemyModel` subclasses, and generate a `your_app/schemas.py` file containing corresponding Pydantic `BaseModel` classes.
+This command will inspect `your_app/models.py`, find all models inheriting from `achemy.Base`, and generate a `your_app/schemas.py` file containing corresponding Pydantic `BaseModel` classes.

 #### Step 3: Use the Generated Schemas